Super Commando Dhruva: GENL #74 "Pratishodh Ki Jwala"

+GENL #79 "Roman Hatyara"

-In the next issue, GENL #79 "Roman Hatyara", Dhruva founded a government-approved crime-fighter organisation Star Commando Force.
-In the second issue, It was Dhruva's first official case after his origin story (Pratishodh Ki Jwala).
-It's also notable as one of Dhruva's few solo issues where his picture is not featured on the cover art but antagonist Roman soldier assassin.
-The creator of Super Commando Dhruv revealed that Roman Hatyara "Roman Assassin" was the actual first comic book to be published but he changed his mind and wrote and released "Pratishodh ki Jwala" as first issue.
+In the next most important issue, GENL #79 "Roman Hatyara" ("Roman Assassin" in English) priced at MRP Rs.
+4, Dhruva founded a government-approved crime-fighter organisation Star Commando Force.
+This is the second issue of Super Commando Dhruva series originally published in 1987.
+This second issue of Dhruva was Dhruva's first official case after his origin story (Pratishodh Ki Jwala).
+It's also notable as the first solo issue of Super Commando Dhruv where his picture is not featured on the cover art but antagonist Roman soldier assassin.
+In fact, the creator of Super Commando Dhruv revealed that Roman Hatyara "Roman Assassin" was the actual first comic book of Super Commando Dhruv to be published but he changed his mind, stopped its printing and re-wrote and released "Pratishodh ki Jwala" as first issue.
+This issue is considered one of the most significant initial all time successful comic book of Super Commando Dhruv.
+The story is a blend of history and mystery that grabbed and glued the mind of readers right at the first 2 pages.
+The story begins at a museum where a priceless artifact—an ancient Roman helmet—is stolen.
+Legend says the helmet belonged to a mystical fighter in Alexander the Great's army and grants superhuman strength to whoever wears it.

+This issue is significant because it introduces the Commando Force—Dhruva's team of young cadets: Peter, Renu, and Kareem.
+It also features his sister, Shweta (who later becomes the superheroine Chandika).
+And the cover art by Vijay Kadam is iconic because it captures the "Roman Assassin" (the villain wearing the cursed helmet) in a battle with an elephant, rather than showing main hero Dhruva himself.
+This was a unique choice for a solo hero comic!

+While the original Hindi title is "Roman Hatyara" (GENL #79), Raj Comics released it in English under the title "Dangerous Device."
+The English versions of early Raj Comics are quite rare and highly collectible today as same as Hindi title.
+The image shows the original price of MRP Rs.
+8 which was the standard for the English line at that time.

 GENL #147 "Swarg Ki Tabahi" introduced Chandika, the main supporting character of the Dhruva series.
 Eventually, it was revealed that Chandika was his foster-sister Shweta Mehra.
 Over the course of the next few issues, some key elements were added to Dhruva's character including star-line, star-blade, a utility belt, ability to communicate with dolphins and ability to breathe underwater.